ivangfr/springboot-ldap-testcontainers/README.md

 ## Shutdown

-- In the terminal where `springboot-ldap` is running press `Ctrl+C` to stop the application;
+- Go to the terminal where `simple-service` is running and press `Ctrl+C`

-- Run the command below to stop and remove containers, networks and volumes
+- In `springboot-ldap` root folder, run the command below to stop and remove docker-compose containers, networks and volumes
   ```
   docker-compose down -v
   ```